 Q: Can I purchase a shirt without registering or in the “non-Loop” season?

-We have set up a Loop Store at a site that does “on demand” t-shirt and other item printing: http://www.mylocker.net/my/shop/leathermans-loop168925/index.html.
-(Use discount code BT445 at checkout for a $9.00 discount on your first order.)
-There are a variety of shirts, hats, sweats, etc. that you can choose from.
+There are a variety of shirts, hats, sweats, shorts, bags, towels, etc. that you can choose from including tech shirts.
 Let us know what you think if you order an item through there.
+We have purchased a few and they are good quality materials.
 Note these are not the yearly race shirt designs.

 Q: Why is there a credit card fee on top of the registration cost?

 A: It is now included in the cost of registration.
 We changed this in 2013 and going forward.